State diving: Sister's advice helps Omaha Marian's Carter outduel LSE's Hoffman for fourth state crown

 Unlike in previous state meets, Megan Carter needed a big performance Thursday to hold off a host of strong challengers, including Hoffman, who led after five rounds.

-Thursday’s competition featured one of the strongest crop of girls divers in state history.
+Thursday’s competition featured one of the strongest crops of girls divers in state history.
 Six divers scored 430 or better.
-Megan Carter’s 511.30 was the second-best score in state meet history, and Hoffman’s 465.95 was the fourth best.
+Megan Carter’s 511.30 was the second-best score in state meet history, and Hoffman’s 465.95 was the fourth-best.

 Carter and Hoffman also have been diving together since they were little kids, and Hoffman said she was looking forward to challenging a three-time state champion.